jamesfinley/Resume/src/content/resume/resume.md

 : *July 2013 -- July 2015*

 **higi** - Front-End Developer
-: Developed higi's web portal, brought responsive web technology to their site, and worked with the team to conceive and build new features.
+: I helped the redevelopment of higi's marketing site to support mobile devices with responsive web development techniques and worked with the team to conceive, plan, and build new features for their web app using PHP, mySQL, and modern web standards.
 : **Skills used**
 	- Responsive Web Design
 	- PHP